good-ware/js-log/README.md

 ### Adding Stack Traces of API Callers

-When a log entry's level is one of the values specified in the 'logStackLevels' options setting, the 'stack' meta key is set to the stack trace of the caller of the logging method (such as info()).
+When a log entry's level is one of the values specified in the 'logStackLevels' options setting, the 'stack' meta property is set to the stack trace of the caller of the logging method (such as info()).
 This behavior is manually enabled and disabled via the 'logStack' meta tag.

 ## Concepts